BenMob/hackerhub/README.md

 # Hackerhub

-This is a web application that allows users to view statistical information about a github account given a username.
+This is a web application that allows users to view statistical (repositories, languages, followers, graphs and more) information about a github account given a username.

 ## System Design